The degree is accredited by University College Birmingham.

 - Apprentices are supported by a course manager and a work-based learning tutor

-- Apprentices get dual accreditation by the CMI for a Level 5 Award in Leadership and Management
+- Apprentices get dual accreditation by the CMI for a Level 5 Certificate in Leadership and Management

 - An End Point Assessment will be completed to include the submission of a Professional e-Portfolio, and a panel interview